chrisparsons83/chris-parsons.com/src/sourdough.md

 So I just keep it in the fridge with the lid on.
 It can stay in there a LONG time being ignored.
 We're talking months.
 As long as it doesn't start getting pink on top of it, it's totally fine.
 If there's a black-ish liquid on top, that's just alcohol.
 You can pour it out, it's fine.

 ## Feeding
 Honestly, if you're keeping it in the fridge, I just feed it the day before I plan on using it, but more responsible people will feed it every 1-2 weeks.
 This involves mixing in equal parts by weight of flour and water.
+Usually I'm starting from around 100g of leftover starter (either from splitting off starter or just straight up using it) and then adding 100g of flour and 100g of water.
+I generally work from a quart mason jar, so you can scale appropriately.
+The amount of leftover starter doesn't really matter, but the flour/water added should be equal to each other.
+It doesn't need to be equal to the amount of leftover starter.

 ## Getting ready to use
 If it's been in the fridge, you'll probably want to do this the day before.
 Take it out of the fridge and give it a feeding, and then let it just sit on the counter.
 It should double in volume in 12-24 hours (maybe faster if you've been using it often).